Astros vs. Angels Player Props Betting Odds

-Player props are available for Kyle Tucker and Shohei Ohtani, among others, when the Houston Astros visit the Los Angeles Angels at Angel Stadium of Anaheim on Monday at 9:38 PM ET.
+Kyle Tucker and Shohei Ohtani are two of the top players with prop bets available when the Houston Astros and the Los Angeles Angels play at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).

 Bet on this matchup or its props with DraftKings!